 You see, unlike love, attachment is selfish.
 Many parents want the children to have the life they have imagined for them, which, oftentimes, contradicts what the children may have in mind.
 So they attempt to dominate and control them.
 This is a grave problem because the young ones grow up believing they are dependent on that control, and they likely end up being weak, unhappy adults.

-Without surviving the unknown and conquering the difficulties, the young do not get to know their true selves.
+Similarly, in the human world, without surviving the unknown and conquering the difficulties, the young do not get to know their true selves.
 The lack of experience renders them feeble, unfit, and insecure to be successful family leaders.
 This consequently causes lots of distress to their relationship and new life, which in many instances leads to unhappiness and divorce.

-To be the King of the Jungle, well-worthy of the title, one has to first wander like a nomad.
+Lion or Man, to be the King of the Jungle, well-worthy of the title, one has to first wander like a nomad.
 This is the natural course of things.
 This has always been the Tao.

 ALSO VIEW: